UNITED STATES

 Licensing and Development Revenue

 The Company’s licensing and development revenue is related to a joint development agreement with LG Chem, Ltd. ("LG Chem") to develop bio-propylene for renewable chemicals using Gevo’s Ethanol-to-Olefins ("ETO") technology.
 As the contractually promised intellectual properties (“IP”) are not individually distinct, the Company combined each individual IP noted in the contract into a bundle of IP (“IP Rights”) that is distinct and accounted for all of the IP Rights promised in the contract as a single performance obligation.
 The IP Rights granted were “functional IP rights” that have significant standalone functionality.
 The Company’s subsequent activities do not substantively change that functionality and do not significantly affect the utility of the IP to which the licensee has rights.
 The Company has no further obligation with respect to the grant of IP Rights, including no expressed or implied obligation to maintain or upgrade the technology, or provide future support or services.
-Licensees legally obtain control of the IP Rights upon execution of the contract.
-As such, the earnings process is complete and revenue is recognized upon the execution of the contract, when collectability is probable and all other revenue recognition criteria have been met.
+The earnings process is complete when the licensee obtains control of the IP and revenue is recognized upon the achievement of certain project milestones, when collectability is probable and all other revenue recognition criteria have been met.

 Other Hydrocarbon Revenue

-The Company recorded limited revenues from its development-scale plant, the Luverne Facility, during the three and nine months ended September 30, 2023 and 2022.
+The Company recorded limited revenues from its development-scale plant, the Luverne Facility during the three and nine months ended September 30, 2024 and 2023.
 These revenues were promotional in nature and from customer contracts for ethanol sales and related products and hydrocarbon revenues, which included SAF, isooctene, and isooctane.
 These products were sold mostly on a free-on-board shipping point basis (recognized at a point in time), were independent transactions, did not provide post-sale support or promises to deliver future goods, and were single performance obligations.

 The following table displays the Company’s revenue by major source based on product type (in thousands):